How to start a staffing agency?

 What industries are good for staffing companies?
 While some staffing industries are more niche than others.
 Some of the most popular include IT staffing, medical staffing, and warehouse staffing.

 How do I finance a staffing company?
+There are a few types of loans for staffing agencies.
 A staffing company can finance their cashflow in a number of ways.
 Factoring staffing agencies(invoice factoring) and lines of credit are the most popular ways to finance staffing agency invoices.
+Payroll funding staffing companies is typically readily available to you as a new company.

 How do I find people to work at my staffing company?
 Recruiting employees is the lifeblood of a healthy staffing firm.
 You can find employees with local job boards, or national job boards depending on what type of role you are filling for your client.